 As part of the strategy, the Board has delegated the management of the portfolio and certain other services to Fidelity.
-The Portfolio Manager, Nitin Bajaj, aims to achieve a total return on the Company's net assets over the longer-term in excess of the equivalent return on the Company's Comparative Index.
-The stock selection approach adopted by the Portfolio Manager is considered to be well-suited to achieving this objective.
+The Portfolio Managers, Nitin Bajaj and Ajinkya Dhavale, aim to achieve a total return on the Company's net assets over the longer term in excess of the equivalent return on the Company's Comparative Index.
+The stock selection approach adopted by the Portfolio Managers is considered to be well-suited to achieving this objective.